DiagNet/www/content/posts/devlog-1/index.md

   - draft
 ---

-How DiagNet was born (aka our diploma thesis story)
+How DiagNet was born (our diploma thesis story)

 Ever spent weeks trying to come up with the one idea for a final project?
 Yeah, us too.
 Spoiler: it’s harder than it sounds.

-We sat around, filled whiteboards with more scribbles than actual words, and still… nothing really clicked.
-Some ideas sounded cool for about five minutes, others would have been fun but didn’t quite match our requirements.
+We sat around, filled whiteboards with more scribbles than actual words, and still... nothing really clicked.
+Some ideas sounded cool for a few minutes, others would have been fun but didn’t quite match our requirements.

-Our wish list was simple (or so we thought):
+Our wish list was simple:

 - Main focus on programming
 - Something with computer networking
-- Not completely boring
+- Exciting to work on

-After some collective despair™️, salvation arrived in the form of CANCOM, an IT and networking solutions company.
+After some collective despair, salvation arrived in the form of CANCOM, an IT and networking solutions company.
 They presented a handful of project ideas to our class.
 One of them immediately stood out: a test-driven networking solution using pyATS.

 That was it.
 The perfect mix of code and networks.
-We saw the potential right away—it matched our skills and our interests.
-After some extra consideration (read: more whiteboard doodles), we decided to commit.
+We saw the potential right away - it matched our skills and our interests.
+After some extra consideration, we decided to commit to this idea.

 The name?
 That was my contribution.
-And just like that, DiagNet was born. 🎉
+And just like that, DiagNet was born.